izivkov/gshock-api-esp32/README.md

 <img src="docs/TimeServerLogs.png" alt="Alt Image" width="200">

 Note that only the last 10 entries are kept.
-Also, the log will reset if the devide is reset or umplugged.
+Also, the log will reset if the device is reset or umplugged.

 ### Updating the software